" "

 The following table shows a selection of published unlimited NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

-How do I set it up?
+How do I set up my NBN phone?

 NBN home phone not working?

-• Consider replacing your home phone.
+• Consider replacing your home phone

-• If the phone isn’t working at all, make sure you’ve got phone-line capabilities as a part of your NBN plan.
-You can do this by contacting your NBN provider.
+• If the phone isn’t working at all, make sure you’ve got phone-line capabilities as a part of your NBN plan — you can do this by contacting your NBN provider

-• If your phone is still not working correctly, contact your NBN provider.
+• If your phone is still not working correctly, contact your NBN provider

 Make sure the phone line you’re attempting to connect to the NBN isn’t a ‘pulse dialing’ phone, such as an old rotary phone.
 These types of phones will not work on the NBN.

-Do I need a home phone on the NBN?
+Do I need an NBN home phone?

 Here is a selection of postpaid plans from Canstar Blue’s database with a minimum of 10GB of data, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use Canstar Blue’s phone plan comparison tool to see a wide range of plans on offer from mobile providers.
 This table includes products with links to referral partners.